-- Do not allow fuel to get into the ground water, the ground, or the sewage system.
+- Do not allow fuel to enter the groundwater, the soil, or the sewage system.

 Use operating and auxiliary substances (such as fuel and lubricants) as specified in the Owner's Manual.

 3.3 Spare parts, accessories

 For your own safety, only use spare parts and accessory products that are approved and/or recommended by KTM and have them installed by an authorized KTM workshop.
 KTM accepts no liability for other products and any resulting damage or loss.